Consumer intelligence guide & tools

 They’ll already be using the Net Promoter Score index to measure how willing consumers are to recommend your products.
 Tracking customer satisfaction and loyalty.
-You consumer intelligence tool can track social media and gather all the comments about your brand.
+Your consumer intelligence tool can track social media and gather all the comments about your brand.
 It will be honest feedback, shared by users not as product reviews, but because they love to share new purchases.

 Consumer data is traditional or digital.
 A combination of both works best.
 Ensures you don’t miss anything.

-Traditional sources of consumer intelligence
+Traditional sources of consumer insights

 - Questionnaires - collecting consumer feedback online and/or face to face

 - Focus groups - a group of consumers talking about a product, providing feedback on a new product launch, or development of features, etc.